Welcome to my website

 Supporting Young People & Adults based in Twickenham, South West London, and Online

 I offer short-term, long-term and open-ended counselling, face-to-face and online in Twickenham.
 Taking the first step in counselling can be daunting and can bring up different feelings.
 If you are thinking about counselling, then it may be because you are finding things in your life overwhelming.
-It might be something specific or recent, or it could the past that continues to affect you in the present.
+It might be something specific or recent, or it could be the past that continues to affect you in the present.

 As a counsellor, I draw on a range of approaches to help you explore current challenges, increase self-awareness, and better understand patterns or barriers that may be holding you back.
 Together, we work towards meaningful insight and the possibility of change, finding the approach that best supports you.